cloud-gov/cg-site/_docs/orgs-spaces/roles.md

 title: Managing user access to orgs and spaces
 ---

-## Make sure the user has a cloud.gov account
+## Make sure the user has a Cloud.gov account

-Anyone with a .mil or .gov account can [sign up for their own cloud.gov account]({{ site.baseurl }}/sign-up/) with a sandbox space in their agency's cloud.gov sandbox org.
+Anyone with a .mil or .gov account can [sign up for their own Cloud.gov account]({{ site.baseurl }}/sign-up/) with a sandbox space in their agency's Cloud.gov sandbox org.

 To invite someone to a non-sandbox org, including federal employees and federal contractors without .gov or .mil email addresses, an Org Manager can [send them an invite](https://account.fr.cloud.gov/invite).
-This may prompt you to log into your cloud.gov account first.
+This may prompt you to log into your Cloud.gov account first.

 Then, confirm with them that they have received and accepted the invite.
-Now they have a cloud.gov account!
+Now they have a Cloud.gov account!

 You can manage users [using the dashboard](#managing-roles-via-the-dashboard) or the [cf cli](#managing-roles-via-the-cli)

 ## Managing roles via the dashboard

-After a user has a cloud.gov account and has logged in, an Org Manager can assign roles using the [dashboard](https://dashboard.fr.cloud.gov/) as follows.
+After a user has a Cloud.gov account and has logged in, an Org Manager can assign roles using the [dashboard](https://dashboard.fr.cloud.gov/) as follows.

 Log into the [Dashboard (https://dashboard.fr.cloud.gov)](https://dashboard.fr.cloud.gov)